SalesConnection/Caction-Support/docs/Enable_Assist_Check_Out.md

-## ❓ How to Assist My staff to Check Out?
+## ❓ How to Enable Assist Check Out?

 *Note: Only certain admins can perform this action.<br><br>